flagbit/spryker-smart-inbox-connector/README.md

 To get the module you have to require it with composer:
 `composer require flagbit/spryker-transaction-mail-extender`

+### Generate transfer objects

+You have to generate some transfer objects
+`console transfer:generate`

 ### Add Plugin to OmsDependencyProvider

 The Method `\Spryker\Zed\Oms\OmsDependencyProvider::getOmsOrderMailExpanderPlugins` returns the plugins which should expand the